arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Filling user profile information_

-1. The Management Portal generates a temporary password, which will have to be used at the time of the first login.
+1. The Windows Azure Management Portal generates a temporary password, which will have to be used at the time of the first login.
 At that time the user will be forced to change password.
 Click the **create** button.

 	![Creating a temporary password](Images/creating-a-temporary-password.png?raw=true "Creating a temporary password")

 	_Creating a temporary password_

 1. Take note of the temporary password, as you will need it in the following tasks.
-Click the check button to create the user.
+Click the **check** button to create the user.

 	![Creating the new user](Images/creating-the-new-user.png?raw=true "Creating the new user")

 	_Creating the new user_

-1. Now, will repeat the steps to add new admin user to the directory.
+1. Now, will repeat the steps to add new _admin_ user to the directory.
 Click the **Add User** button in the bottom bar.

 	![Add New User to Active Directory](Images/add-new-user-to-active-directory.png?raw=true "Add New User to Active Directory")